 Car: approx. 4h – Train: approx. 5h – Bus: 5h40

 Where is Lake Marathon

 Lake Marathon is actually an artificial lake.
 It serves as a water supply for the city of Athens and its surroundings.
 The dam was constructed in the 30s.

 What is there to see and do in Lake Marathon?

-Lake Marathon is a great spot to just stroll around and enjoy the contrasting view the dam and surrounding fauna and flora offers.
-It’s possible to swim in some areas, but most of it is forbidden for safety reason.
+Lake Marathon is a great spot to just stroll around and enjoy the contrasting view of the dam and surrounding fauna and flora offers.
+It’s possible to swim in some areas, but most of it is forbidden for safety reasons.

 One popular activity would be bird watching since there are many bird species to observe there.
 Most people who visited Lake Marathon say that it’s a hidden gem.
 Not a tourist destination at all, but one not to miss!